pvaladez/petervaladez.com/content/posts/modifying-the-gatsby-twitter-plugin.md

 - ~~Create a media query in my inline style tag~~ Nope, that's not possible :(
 - Put unique classes or id's on every embedded tweet so I can have separate min-height values inside media queries... kind of sounds like a pain
-- Create a plugin that renders the tweet while building the HTML from Markdown, aka while server side rendering, to find the the height of the rendered tweet at different screen sizes.
+- Create a Gatsby plugin that renders the tweet while building the HTML from Markdown, aka while server side rendering, to find the the height of the rendered tweet at different screen sizes.
   Then the plugin can use the computed height in combination with other solutions.
-- Instead of putting the min-height in an inline style attribute, I could put it in a data-heights attribute.
+- Instead of putting the min-height only in an inline style attribute, I could put it in a data-heights attribute.
 This attribute could hold a JSON object with breakpoints paired with the desired min-height values.
 Then I could call useEffect or useLayoutEffect to set the min-height after checking the screen width.
 Alternatively, I could use gatsby-ssr.js to inject some blocking javascript which would set the min-height.

 For now I'll hold off on doing any fancy server side rendering, but it may be a nice way to avoid